digitalinteraction/ScriptableThings/README.md

 #### JavaScript Runtime

 Not all of the things that exist in JavaScript are in the runtime, here is a list of things you can use.
 QuickJS, which powers JavaScript, supports up to the ES2020 version of JavaScript.
-Additionally, ProgrammableThings adds:
+Additionally, ScriptableThings adds:

 - `console.log`
 - `setTimeout`